JacquesCarette/Drasil/People/Dong/report/odeModel.md

 # Content

 ## Internal data represent, AX = c,
 In general, a equation contains a left hand expression, a right hand expression, and a equal sign.
 The left hand expression and the right hand expression connect with each other by equal sign.
-We can write a linger ODE in a shape of **Ax** = **b** (Scientific computing citation p48).On the left hand side, A is a known m * n matrix and b is an m-vector.
+We can write a linear ODE in a shape of **Ax** = **b** (Scientific computing citation p48).On the left hand side, A is a known m * n matrix and b is an m-vector.
 On the right hand side x is an n-vector.

 The A is commonly know as coefficient matrix, b is the constant vector, and x is the unknown vector.